-To study wetting, which is an inhomogeneous phenomenon, we fix inhomogeneous boundary conditions, i.e., the first (respectively, last) layer is kept fixed in the ordered (respectively, disordered) phase of the coexisting region of the phase diagram.
+neous phenomenon, we fix inhomogeneous boundary conditions, i.e., the first (resp. last) layer is kept fixed in the ordered (resp. disordered) phase of the coexisting region of the phase diagram.
 Instead, we assume a Lindblad dissipative dynamics for each layer in the bulk, with jump operators defined through the instantaneous mean-field Hamiltonian.
 This allows us to numerically investigate arbitrarily large system sizes, and to explore the wetting phenomenon without resorting to Cahn's free energy functionals since the temperature of the system is fixed by the bath.
 We show that, within our model and the LE scheme, the wetting phenomenon spontaneously emerges during the quantum dissipative dynamics; we are able to uncover details of the static and dynamic properties of the wetting interface as a function of the Hamiltonian parameters and the bath temperature.
 Our results are in agreement with the conventional wetting critical phenomenon for short-range interactions [3].
 Even though the mean-field nature of our model does not allow studying corrugated configurations of the interface [21], our analysis yields a novel result not predicted by Landau-Ginzburg approaches.
-Indeed, if one unphysically discards longitudinal fluctuations in Cahn's free-energy functional, thus the contribution of capillary waves, and only considers the dynamics of the interface center of mass, then the wetting critical phenomenon is not accompanied by any critical behavior of the relaxation time, as can be inferred by Refs.
-[4,5].
+Indeed, if one unphysically discards longitudinal fluctuations in Cahn's free-energy functional, thus the contribution of capillary waves, and only considers the dynamics of the interface center of mass, the wetting critical phenomenon is not accompanied by any critical behavior of the relaxation time, as can be inferred by Refs.
+[4, 5].
 Unlike in Cahn's approach, we show that the Lindblad dynamics of our toy model does predict a critical relaxation that, however, in real systems would be hidden by the slower relaxation due to the critical capillary waves.

 The mean-field model introduced in this paper constitutes a promising tool to address the role of quantum fluctuations on wetting phenomena and can be potentially adapted to investigate other complex many-body phenomena in quantum dissipative systems by changing, for instance, the boundary conditions.
-Recently, appropriate variants of the toy model proposed in this paper have been successfully applied to several contexts, from the Mpemba effect to selective cooling [30,31,42].
+Recently, appropriate variants of the toy model proposed in this paper have been successfully applied to several contexts, from the Mpemba effect to selective cooling [30, 31, 42].

 The paper is organized as follows.
-In Sec.
-II we present the model Hamiltonian of the single-layer, fully connected quantum Ising model and review its dissipative dynamics yielded by the Lindblad equation.
-In Sec.
-III, we extend the formalism discussed in the former section to a multilayer system in which multiple copies of the single-layer system are connected one to the other to form a slab of length L. Each bulk layer is coupled to a dissipative bath while the states of the first and last layers are kept fixed.
+In Section II we present the model Hamiltonian of the single-layer, fully connected quantum Ising model and review its dissipative dynamics yielded by the Lindblad equation.
+In Section III, we extend the formalism discussed in the former Section to a multi-layer system in which multiple copies of the single-layer system are connected one to the other to form a slab of length L. Each bulk layer is coupled to a dissipative bath while the states of the first and last layers are kept fixed.
 Section IV is devoted to the discussion of the relaxation and equilibrium properties of the multilayer system.
-In particular, we analyze the behavior of the layer-resolved equilibrium energy, order parameter, and
+In particular, we analyze the behavior of the layer-resolved equilibrium energy, order parameter, and relaxation time.
+Finally, in Section V we summarize our results and discuss possible future directions of our work.